Mount Monadnock

-Mount Monadnock, or Grand Monadnock, is a mountain in the towns of Jaffrey and Dublin, New Hampshire.
+Mount Monadnock, or Grand Monadnock, is a mountain in the town of Jaffrey, New Hampshire.
 It is the most prominent mountain peak in southern New Hampshire and is the highest point in Cheshire County.
 It lies 38 mi southwest of Concord and 62 mi northwest of Boston.
 At 3165 ft, Mount Monadnock is nearly 1000 ft higher than any other mountain peak within 30 mi and rises 2000 ft above the surrounding landscape.
 Monadnock's bare, isolated, and rocky summit provides expansive views.
 It is known for being featured in the writings of Ralph Waldo Emerson and Henry David Thoreau.

 Mt.
 Monadnock has long been cited as one of the most frequently climbed mountains in the world.
 It bears a number of hiking trails, including the 110 mi Metacomet-Monadnock Trail and the 50 mi Monadnock-Sunapee Greenway.
 The summit is barren largely because of fires set by early settlers.
 The first major fire, set in 1800 to clear the lower slopes for pasture, swept through the stands of virgin red spruce on the summit and flanks of the mountain.
 Between 1810 and 1820, local farmers, who believed that wolves were denning in the blowdowns, set fire to the mountain again.
 The conflagration raged for weeks, destroying the topsoil and denuding the mountain above 2000 ft.

 The term "monadnock" is used by American geologists to describe any isolated mountain formed from the exposure of a harder rock as a result of the erosion of a softer one once surrounding it (a landform termed "inselberg ("island-peak") elsewhere in the world).